 The Commonwealth has had a securities lending program since the mid-1980s.
 The Commonwealth is able to enter into either a principal relationship or an agent relationship.
 In a principal relationship the Commonwealth reverses its treasury and agency securities in exchange for 102 percent of "Eligible Collateral," marked to market daily.
 "Eligible Collateral" is defined as securities authorized for purchase pursuant to KRS 42.500.
-In an agent program the agent, Deutsche Bank, lends the Commonwealth's treasuries and agencies, takes the cash received from the loan and invests it in Eligible Collateral authorized for purchase pursuant to KRS 42.500.
+In an agent the loan and invests it in Eligible Collateral authorized for purchase pursuant to KRS 42.500.
 The income generated by these transactions is split between the agent and the Commonwealth.